CAAN events are free unless noted.

 We expose the rips in the fabric of society.
 HB-2 was the ambush bill that North Carolina passed in one day that made a state law to take away LGBTQIA+ and workers' rights.
 The Orlando massacre was hate following us into our safe place.
 The Presidential election is putting into office people who want us to go away.
 We cannot go away.
 We are nature's human beings who were born in or who immigrated to the United States.
 Our job is to stay alive, to pursue happiness, and to be secure in the knowledge that we are sufficient exactly as we define ourselves.

 We held a Congress June 27, 2015 at the Center for Independent Living in Joliet.
 We determined that we must begin the conversations with other leaders of the community to create together a Safe Community for All.

 A Few Years Later:

 What we have experienced is that it is hard to even get in the doors much less to start a conversation.
 We will not be deterred.
-Another Congress will be held on June 10, 2017 from 11:00 a.m. to 1:00 p.m. at the Center for Independent Living 2415 W. Jefferson St. Joliet, IL 60435
+Another Congress will be held on June 10, 2017 from 11:00 a.m. to 1:00 p.m. at the Disability Resource Center 77 N. 129th Infantry Dr. Joliet, IL 60435

 We have lost the illusion of civil rights nationwide.
 Don't lose them in Illinois.
 Speak out against the racist, ableist, transphobic, homophobic talk right when it happens.
-Create together a Safe Community for All.
+Let's work together for a Safe Community for All.